-The Fire Authority held £2.14m in general reserves as at 31 March 2023, which equals 7% of the revenue budget.
+The Fire Authority held £2.11m in general reserves as at 31 March 2024, which equals 6% of the revenue budget.

 The General Reserve is required to provide the Fire Authority with financial flexibility when dealing with unexpected circumstances.
-Specific Reserves have also been established to provide for future or predicted liabilities.
-In particular £1.319m has been carried forward as a Finance Business Continuity Reserve to help provide some security as we continue to experience record inflation rates over the coming twelve months, which is resulting in increases in costs across the whole service over and above those budgeted, alongside unknown future incomes.
+Specific reserves have also been established to provide for future or predicted liabilities.
+In particular £860k (£1.310m in 2022/23) has been carried forward as a Finance Business Continuity Reserve to help provide some security as we continue to experience record inflation rates over the coming twelve months, which is resulting in increases in costs across the whole service over and above those budgeted, alongside unknown future incomes. £459k was utilised in 2023/24 to fund above budgeted pay awards.
 A statement detailing our earmarked reserves is set out in Note 8.

-A summarised comparison of the Fire Authority's expenditure for the year to the budget is presented in the table on page 13.
-A reconciliation between the figures shown in this table and the Comprehensive Income and Expenditure Statement is shown in the Expenditure and Funding Analysis on page 16.
+A summarised comparison of the Fire Authority's expenditure for the year to the budget is presented in the table on page 15.
+A reconciliation between the figures shown in this table and the Comprehensive Income and Expenditure Statement is shown in the Expenditure and Funding Analysis on page 18.

-The table below shows the cash movements to reconcile with that in the Movement in Reserves Statement (page 18).
+The table below shows the cash movements to reconcile with that in the Movement in Reserves Statement (page 20).